St. Valentine’s Day is the perfect time to teach kids about the Christian meaning of love. Here’s how.

 6. Tell the Story of How You Met

 Over a meal, tell your kids the story of how you met your spouse.
 Or, if you’re not married, tell a funny or interesting love story from your own life.
-Bonus: If you considered another vocation, such as the religious life, tell about that, too.
+Bonus: If you considered another vocation, such as the religious life, tell about that, too, emphasizing that there are many ways to love others.

 The Act of Love is a traditional prayer that goes like this: